frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 We are the first beneficiaries, but the supernatural effectiveness of our sorrow offered up, and of our voluntary mortification, reaches out to the whole Church; and even to the entire world.
 With those little chalices offered up, we can send arterial blood to the rest of the Mystical Body of Christ.

 This voluntary mortification is a means of purification and atonement.
-It is necessary if we are able to converse with the Lord in prayer and it\'s indispensable for apostolic activity---for "action is worth nothing without prayer, and prayer grows in value with sacrifice" (St. Josemaría, *The Way*, Point 81).
+It is necessary if we are able to converse with the Lord in prayer and it\'s indispensable for apostolic activity---for "action is worth nothing without prayer, and prayer grows in value with sacrifice" (J. Escrivá, *The Way*, Point 81).

 We can ask Our Lord to help us to practice the spirit of penance and sacrifice in our daily lives, in the ordinary events of every day: when we receive a little piece of bad news, when something unexpected happens, when our plans don\'t work out, when we\'re feeling a little bit tired and weary, when we have so many things to do and we don\'t seem to be making any progress.
 These are moments to unite ourselves to the Cross of Christ.